2016 German Darts Masters

 The 2016 German Darts Masters was the second of ten PDC European Tour events on the 2016 PDC Pro Tour.
-The tournament took place at the Ballhausforum, Munich, Germany, between 26–28 March 2016.
+The tournament took place at the Ballhausforum, Munich, Germany, between 26 and 28 March 2016.
 It featured a field of 48 players and £115,000 in prize money, with £25,000 going to the winner.

 Michael van Gerwen was the defending champion, having beaten John Henderson 6–5 in the previous edition.
 He retained his title by defeating Peter Wright 6–4 in the final.

 Prize money

 The prize money of the European Tour events stays the same as last year.